The Fire of Desire (2021)

 A Burning Desire

 Lust is sometimes described as a desire that seeks to control you.
-It is beyond the scope of this entry to explore the point, but passions and desires in the scriptures are often described in terms of “burning” for something.
-I will take for granted this point going forward.
+It is beyond this entry’s scope to explore the point, but passions and desires in the scriptures are often described in terms of “burning” for something.
+I will take this point for granted going forward.
 Burning implies fire.
 You will recall that fire is one of the symbols used to describe the Holy Spirit.
 The same can be said for people who “burn in their lusts” for sin.
 They are being empowered, directed, and driven by the spirit of this age (Eph.
 2:1-3).
-The carnal minded in James 4:3 pray for things that if God answered their prayer and gave them their desires — they would consume the things upon their lusts.
+The carnal-minded in James 4:3 pray for things that if God answered their prayer and gave them their desires — they would consume the things upon their lusts.
 These are but a few examples of a burning desire for evil.

-In Luke 22:15 Jesus tells the disciples, “With fervent desire I have desired to eat this Passover with you before I suffer. ”(Luke 22:15 NKJV) The translation of Luke uses epithumia in a Hebraism that doubled-up words for strong emphasis (epithumiaœi epethumeœsa).
-Jesus is expressing a strong desire to eat the Passover with the disciples before He goes to the cross.
+In Luke 22:15, Jesus tells the disciples, “With fervent desire I have desired to eat this Passover with you before I suffer”(Luke 22:15 NKJV).
+Luke’s translation uses epithumia as a Hebraism that doubled-up words for strong emphasis (epithumiaœi epethumeœsa).
+Jesus expresses a strong desire to eat the Passover with the disciples before He goes to the cross.
 He had a lot to say during that event.
 In fact, some five chapters in John’s Gospel deal with that Passover.
 Paul expresses in Philippians 1:23 a strong desire to “depart and be with Christ” and in 1 Thess 2:17 & 3:6, Romans 1:11, and 2 Timothy 1:4 (among other places) a strong desire to be with the saints and see them face to face.
 Peter speaks of “desiring” the milk of the word that we may grow thereby.
 These are some examples of a burning desire for good.

 Feeding the Fire

 We listed the desires of a Spirit-filled life expressed in Paul’s longing to be with Jesus and the saints or Peter’s desire for God’s word.
-A Spirit-filled life burns to do God’s will and to love and serve Him however He moves us to do it.
-It stands to reason that as we act in obedience we are stoking this firey desire.
+A Spirit-filled life burns to do God’s will and love and serve Him; however, He moves us to do it.
+It stands to reason that as we act in obedience, we are stoking this fiery desire.